History of television: Overview

 Satellite television is a system of supplying television programming using broadcast signals relayed from communication satellites.
 The signals are received via an outdoor parabolic reflector antenna usually referred to as a satellite dish and a low-noise block downconverter (LNB).
-A satellite receiver then decodes the desired television programme for viewing on a television set.
+A satellite receiver then decodes the desired television program for viewing on a television set.
 Receivers can be external set-top boxes, or a built-in television tuner.
 Satellite television provides a wide range of channels and services, especially to geographic areas without terrestrial television or cable television.

 The most common method of reception is direct-broadcast satellite television (DBSTV), also known as "direct to home" (DTH).
 In DBSTV systems, signals are relayed from a direct broadcast satellite on the Ku wavelength and are completely digital.
 Satellite TV systems formerly used systems known as television receive-only.
-These systems received analog signals transmitted in the C-band spectrum from FSS type satellites, and required the use of large dishes.
-Consequently, these systems were nicknamed "big dish" systems, and were more expensive and less popular.
+These systems received analog signals transmitted in the C-band spectrum from FSS type satellites and required the use of large dishes.
+Consequently, these systems were nicknamed big dish systems, and were more expensive and less popular.

 The direct-broadcast satellite television signals were earlier analog signals and later digital signals, both of which require a compatible receiver.
 Digital signals may include high-definition television (HDTV).
 Some transmissions and channels are free-to-air or free-to-view, while many other channels are pay television requiring a subscription.

 In 1945 British science fiction writer Arthur C. Clarke proposed a worldwide communications system that would function by means of three satellites equally spaced apart in earth orbit.
 This was published in the October 1945 issue of the Wireless World magazine and won him the Franklin Institute's Stuart Ballantine Medal in 1963.